dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 ---

-This code snippet creates an identity and corresponding cookie which survives through browser closures.
+The preceding code snippet creates an identity and corresponding cookie which survives through browser closures.
 Any sliding expiration settings previously configured via [cookie options](xref:security/authentication/cookie#security-authentication-cookie-options) are still honored.
 If the cookie expires whilst the browser is closed, the browser clears it once it is restarted.

 <a name="security-authentication-absolute-expiry"></a>